Our vision is a world in which every woman and girl is strong, safe, powerful, and heard. No exceptions.

 - Be based in a country outside the United States.
 We do not fund US-based organizations.

 - Have a primary focus on advancing women’s equality and human rights, with these goals clearly reflected in its activities.
 Please note that groups whose sole purpose is to generate income or to provide charity to individuals are not eligible.

-- Be a group of women working together.
+- Be a group of women, girls, or trans people working together.
 We do not accept requests from individuals and do not fund projects proposed by or for the benefit of individuals (including scholarships).

-- Be governed, directed, and led by women.
-Women must fill all or most of the leadership roles throughout the various decision-making levels of the group (including but not limited to the most senior decision-making levels).
+- Be governed, directed, and led by women, girls, or trans people, that is they must fill all or most of the leadership roles throughout the various decision-making levels of the group (including but not limited to the most senior decision-making levels).